oracle/truffleruby/doc/user/options.md

 For example `--ruby.inline_js=true`.
 They can also be set as JVM system properties, where they have a prefix `polyglot.ruby.`.
 For example `-J-Dpolyglot.ruby.inline_js=true`, or via any other way of setting JVM system properties.
-Finally, options can be set as `PolyglotEngine` or SDK configuration options.
+Finally, options can be set as Graal-SDK polyglot API configuration options.

-The priority for options is the command line first, then the `PolyglotEngine` configuration, then the SDK configuration, then system properties last.
+The priority for options is the command line first, then the Graal-SDK polyglot API configuration, then system properties last.

 The logging level is not a TruffleRuby option like the others and so cannot be set with a JVM system property.
 This is because the logger is once per VM,